rasmuserik/mubackend/README.md

 In-progress, - not done yet...

-Goal:

-- Support noBackend applications
-  - persist/sync storage
-  - communicate between peers
-  - peer discovery
+Design goals:

+- *noBackend* - make client-side apps communcate and synchronise, without app-specific backend, this includes: 1) persist/sync'ed storage 2) communication between peers, 3) peer discovery
-- Should be decentralisable, - start out with traditional client-server architecture, but keep in mind how it could be completely decentralised/p2p later on.
+- *decentralisable* - start out with traditional client-server architecture, but keep in mind how it could be completely decentralised/p2p later on.
+- *simplicity* - should be as simple/small as possible

-## API-thoughts
+## API

+API is under design, and not implemented yet:

-### Client:
+### Initialisation

-- mu = new MuBackend(url)
+- `mu = new MuBackend(url)`
-- mu.userIds
-- mu.login(provider) -> page-reload
+- `mu.userId` - a string that identifies the user, if currently logged in
+- `mu.userFullName` - the full name of the user, if available
+- `mu.login(provider)` - login with a given provider, providers can be: "github", "twitter", "linkedin", "google", "facebook", or "wordpress".
+Typically called when the user clicks on a log-in button. *The user leaves the page and will be redirected home to `location.href` when done*
-- mu.logout()
+- `mu.logout()`

 #### Storage

-- mu.newPouchDB(userId, db) -> pouchdb, connected to remote db
+MuBackend allows creation of sync-endpoints for PouchDB.

+- `mu.createDB(dbName, public)` - allocates a new online database, owned by the current user.
+If `public` is true, then it will be readable by anyone.
+Otherwise it will only be readable by the current user.
+- `mu.newPouchDB(userId, dbName, PouchDB)` - returns a new PouchDB online database connected to a named db belonging to a given user.
+It will be read-only, unless userID is the current user. `PouchDB` is the PouchDB constructor.
+This is often just used for replication to/from a locally cached PouchDB.

 #### Messaging

-- mu.on(message-chan, f) - chan has the form `userId:...` or `*:...`.
-Only logged-in user can listen on userId.
-- mu.removeListener(message-chan, f)
+Communications between peers happens through channels.
+The channel id consists of an owner and a name, separated by ":".
+Anybody can write to a channel, but only the owner can listen.
+There is a special owner "*", which also allows everybody to listen.
+The API is inspired by socket.io/node.js.

+- `mu.on(mu.userId + ":someChannel", f)` or `mu.on("*:someChannel", f)` - listen to events
+- `mu.on('connect', f)` and `mu.on('disconnect', f)` - get notified on connect/disconnect
+- `mu.removeListener(id, f)` stop listening
-- mu.emit(message-chan, message) - emit to all listeners (on network if available)
+- `mu.emit(message-chan, message)` - emit to all listeners if connected
-- mu.emitOnce(message-chan, message) - emit to one random listener (on network if available)
+- `mu.emitOnce(message-chan, message)` - emit to one random listener if connected

 #### Directory

+A user can add tags to itself, which makes him/her discoverable for other users.

-- mu.findTagged(tag) -> promise of list of user-ids with given tag
+- `mu.findTagged(tag)` -> promise of list of user-ids with given tag
-- mu.tagSelf(tag, true/false) -> register/deregister current user as having a tag
+- `mu.tagSelf(tag, true/false)` -> register/deregister current user as having a tag

 ## Introduction
 ### The name